Giti Tire

-Giti Tire is a Singapore-headquartered Indonesian tire company, with eight manufacturing facilities, more than 32,000 global employees, and distribution to a market of more than 130 countries.
+Giti Tire (pronunciation: JEE-tee) is an Indonesian tire company, headquartered in Singapore, with more than 32,000 employees globally.
+The company has eight manufacturing facilities, with distribution to more than 130 countries.
+Giti Tire manufactures a variety of brands of passenger car, truck/bus, and off-road tires for global markets, including the brands Giti, GT Radial, Primewell, Runway, and Dextero.
+The company has regional offices in United States, Canada, UK, Germany, France, Indonesia, China, UAE, Malaysia, and Singapore.

-As of 2022, Giti was ranked as the number ten tire manufacturing company in the world based on revenue.
+In 2022, Giti was ranked as the tenth-largest tire manufacturing company in the world, based on revenue.

 History

-Giti Tire's roots go back to 1951 when it was founded under the name Fotaixing, beginning with bicycle tire and inner-tube manufacturing in Indonesia, and later producing bias tires for passenger and commercial vehicles.
-The founders were the Lim family, a Chinese Indonesian family originating from Putian in China, who gained wealth from pepper trade.
-In 1961, the company changed its name to Gajah Tunggal.
-The company entered China in 1993 and established a joint venture with Anhui Tire Factory, an independent third party for the production of bias tires.
-In 1998, Giti established proprietary sales and distribution centers in various locations, completing manufacturing facilities in Fujian two years later to serve new passenger car tire (PCR) production.
-Since then, the company has expanded further internationally, opening offices and distribution centers around the world.
-In 2010 the company adopted a new Lippincott-designed logo featuring an elephant.
+Giti Tire has its roots in Gajah Tunggal, which was founded as "Fotaixing" in 1951 in Jakarta by members of the Lim family, a Chinese Indonesian business family.
+In 1961, the company was renamed PT Gajah Tunggal.
+The company entered China in 1993 and established a joint venture with Anhui Tire Factory, an independent third party, for the production of bias tires.
+In 1998, Giti established proprietary sales and distribution centres in various locations, completing manufacturing facilities in Fujian two years later to serve new passenger car tire (PCR) production.
+Since then, the company has expanded further internationally, opening offices and distribution centres around the world.
+In 2010, the company adopted a new Lippincott-designed logo featuring an elephant.

-In June 2014, the company announced plans to build a US$560 million production plant in Richburg, South Carolina, (in the Charlotte metropolitan area) USA, its first factory outside of Asia, which opened in October 2017.
+In June 2014, the company announced plans to build a US$560 million production plant in Richburg, South Carolina (in the Charlotte metropolitan area), USA, its first factory outside Asia.
+The plant opened in October 2017.

-In February 2016, Giti was named Automotive Supplier of the Year and Hardlines Supplier of the Year by Bentonville, AR retailer Walmart.

-In 2018 the company reported US$3.2 billion in revenue, including affiliate PT Gajah Tunggal Tbk.

-Giti Group

-Giti Tire's parent company, Giti Group, also owns a paper business and develops and operates retail stores in Indonesia.